 5. Roles and responsibilities

-5.1 The Vice President (Operations) is the Responsible Officer of this policy and overseeing the implementation of the Infectious Diseases Procedures.
+5.1 The Chief Operations Officer is the Responsible Officer of this policy and overseeing the implementation of the Infectious Diseases Procedures.

 5.2 The EMG has overall responsibility for the management of infectious diseases at the Institution.